 Fast Payout Process: When someone passes away, things move quickly, and funds are needed as soon as possible.
 This product is designed to get the beneficiary the financial resources needed in a matter of days rather than weeks or months.

-There is no state-regulated mandate that says what funeral insurance will cover.
+There are no regulations that say what final expense insurance covers.
 However, there is a list of items typically purchased with the death benefit.

 - Funeral Arrangments